 Chance to Shine is a charity whose scheme was first launched in 2005.
 Chance to shine have a belief in the power of cricket and want every young person in the country to have the opportunity to play and learn through the sport.
 Chance to Shine funding subsidises the free element of our cricket delivery allowing us to provide value for money with our high quality programmes.

-In Leicestershire this programme is delivered by a team of Cricket Development Coaches employed by LCCC Community Team who are well supported by coaches from clubs across the county.
+In Leicestershire this programme is delivered by a team of Cricket Development Officers employed by LCCC Community Team who are well supported by coaches from clubs across the county.

-LCCC delivered cricket in 87 schools in 2015/16 and will be targeting in Primary schools and Secondary schools in 2016/17 in order to offer cricket to children and young people at the appropriate level.
+LCCC delivered cricket in 88 schools in 2017/18 and will be targeting 71 Primary schools in 2018/19 in order to offer cricket to children and young people at the appropriate level.

 - Sports Clubs on school sites